Shortcut | RM |

 Provides control of movement and save operations involving the controller’s internal 50-position ring-buffer (optionally to 250 positions, contact ASI).
-The LOAD command is used to fill the ring buffer.
+The LOAD command or the joystick button are used to fill the ring buffer.

 The command, without any arguments, sets the TTL input interrupt flag and performs the same operation that a TTL IN0 input pulse would control as determined by the current IN0_mode